Increasing arc-connectivity by bounded- and fixed-size inversions: Abstract

 \section{Abstract}

-For a digraph $D$ and some $X \subseteq V(D)$, the inversion of $X$ is the operation of flipping all arcs both of whose endvertices are in $X$.
+Given an integer $k\geq 1$, a digraph $D$ is $k$-arc-strong if the removal of any set of at most $k-1$ arcs of $D$ yields a strongly connected digraph.
+For a digraph $D$ and some set $X \subseteq V(D)$, the inversion of $X$ is the operation of flipping all arcs both of whose endvertices are in $X$.
 We initiate the study of establishing arc-connectivity properties by applying inversions of bounded or fixed size.

-For fixed-size inversions, the feasibility problem is interesting.
-For all integers $p \geq 2$ and $k \geq 1$, we give a characterization of the digraphs that can be made $k$-arc-strong by applying inversions of size exactly $p$, provided they are sufficiently large.
+For fixed-size inversions, we consider the feasibility of the problem by characterizing, for all integers $p \geq 2$ and $k \geq 1$, the digraphs that can be made $k$-arc-strong by applying inversions of size exactly $p$, provided a minimum size of the digraphs.

-For bounded-size inversions, the feasibility problem is easy, so we focus on minimising the number of inversions.
+For bounded-size inversions, the tractability of the feasibility problem follows easily from a famous theorem of Nash-Williams, so we focus on minimising the number of inversions.
 We prove that for all integers $p\geq 3$ and $k \geq 1$ and any $\epsilon>0$, there exists a polynomial-time $(4k-2+\epsilon)$-approximation algorithm for computing the minimum number of inversions of size at most $p$ that make a given digraph $k$-arc-strong.
 This is in stark contrast to other results on inversion optimization problems.
 On the other hand, we show that for any $p\geq 3$ and $k \geq 1$ the problem is NP-hard, and, moreover, APX-hard.

 As a result on parameterized complexity, we show that for any $k \geq 2$, it is $W[1]$-hard with respect to $p$ to decide whether a given digraph can be made $k$-arc-strong by applying a single inversion of size at most $p$.
 We also prove that for a given multidigraph, it is $W[1]$-hard with respect to $\ell$ to decide whether it can be made 2-arc-strong by applying $\ell$ inversions of size 2.